Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Problem Statement

 We assume that the underlying system is safety-critical; that is, there are constraints that the system must respect when evaluating parameters.
 Similarly to the performance measure,~${ f(\mb{a}) }$, these constraints can represent any quantity and may depend on states, inputs, or even environment variables.
-There are~$q$ safety constraints of the form~${ g_i(\mb{a}) \geq 0, \,i=1 \dots q}$, which together define the safety conditions.
-Again, these functions are unknown~\textit{a priori} but can be evaluated through experiments for a given parameter set~$\mb{a}$.
-In the case that there are constraints for which the functional dependence on the parameters~$\mb{a}$ is known, these unsafe parameters could simply be excluded from the parameter space~$\mathcal{A}$.
+There are~$q$ safety constraints of the form~${ g_i(\mb{a}) \geq 0,\, g_i\colon \mathcal{A} \to \mathbb{R}, \,i=1 \dots q}$, which together define the safety conditions.
+This is without loss of generality, since any constraint function can be shifted by a constant in order to obtain this form.
+The functions~$g_i$ are unknown~\textit{a priori} but can be estimated through (typically noisy) experiments for a given parameter set~$\mb{a}$.
+For example, in order to encode a state constraint on an obstacle for a robot, the safety function~$g_i(\mb{a})$ can return the smallest distance to the obstacle along a trajectory of states when using algorithm parameters~$\mb{a}$.
+Note that if the functions were known in advance, we could simply exclude unsafe parameters from the set~$\mathcal{A}$.

 The overall optimization problem can be written as